Kong/docs.konghq.com/app/plugins/key-authentication.md

       required: false
       default: "`false`"
       description: |
-        An optional boolean value telling the plugin to hide the credential to the upstream API server.
+        An optional boolean value telling the plugin to hide the credential to the upstream server.
 It will be removed by Kong before proxying the request.
     - name: anonymous
       required: false
       default: